-Any organization, whatever be its size, needs to establish a system of constant feedback.
-The culture of giving and receiving feedback is what makes it easy for organizations to evaluate its strengths and weaknesses timely and grow stronger.
+Any organization, whatever be its size, needs to establish a system of constant employee feedback.
+The culture of giving and receiving feedback is what makes it easy for organizations to evaluate their strengths and weaknesses timely and grow stronger.
 When organizations do not see the importance of feedback culture, they tend to entrap themselves in the same place as they are currently without significant growth.

 The relationship between employee feedback and company culture

 While employee feedback frequency tends to vary from company to company, everyone knows their benefits.
 As mentioned earlier, the feedback mechanism is an indicator of a more inherent factor — the company’s culture.
-Yes, we can say a lot about a company’s culture from the way it handles its employee feedback.
+Yes, we can say a lot about a company’s culture from the way it analyses and handles its employee feedback.

 To drive the point home, we need to realize that companies with regular employee feedback cycles are more likely to listen to their employees and take care of them because they know that for an organization, people are its most valuable asset.